eddiemyers/radseq-tutorial/README.md

-# radseq-tutorial
-Workflow for ipyrad and R-based population genetics

 # RADseq Data Workflow for Population Genomics

 This guide walks you through installing the tools, running `ipyrad` for RADseq assembly, and performing downstream population structure analyses in R.